intake/intake/docs/source/community.rst

 =========

 Intake is used and developed by individuals at a variety of institutions.
-It sits within the broader Python numeric ecosystem commonly referred to as PyData or SciPy.
+It is open source (`license <https://github.com/intake/intake/blob/master/LICENSE>`_) and sits within the broader Python numeric ecosystem commonly referred to as PyData or SciPy.

 Discussion
 ----------